mdrasmus/argweaver/README.md

 python setup.py install
 ```

-Lastly, ARGweaver can be installed using the Makefile:
+Lastly, ARGweaver can be installed using the `Makefile`:

 ```
 make